English Standard Version: Position on gender-neutral language

 In the late 1990s, controversy erupted among evangelical scholarship with regard to the pending publication of a gender-neutral version of the NIV.
 Prior to the publication of the ESV in 2001, ESV translators Vern Poythress and Wayne Grudem detailed their approach to the gender-neutral language debate in The Gender-Neutral Bible Controversy: Muting the Masculinity of God's Words, having been published by Broadman & Holman in 2000.
 In the book, Poythress and Grudem argue that contemporary feminist philosophy has affected the predispositions of some English Bible translators and theologians toward the original text, which in turn has affected the trajectory of the NIV, being the most eminent evangelical Bible translation.
 An updated edition was published in 2003 by Christian Focus Publications, featuring new chapters on the TNIV.
 In 2004, a second edition was released by Broadman & Holman, having been republished as The TNIV and the Gender-Neutral Bible Controversy.

-As a formal translation, the ESV positions itself in the Bible publishing market by opting to avoid gender-neutral language (excluding "words that have no male meaning in the original [New Testament] Greek").
+As a formal translation, the ESV positions itself in the Bible publishing market by opting to avoid gender-neutral language, aside from "words that have no male meaning in the original [New Testament] Greek."
 (Note: For example, depending on the word in question, the 1971 text edition of the RSV uses "men" or "man," whereas the ESV uses "people" or "person" instead.)
 With regard to this issue, the ESV translation committee states that "the goal of the ESV is to render literally what is in the original."
 The committee further states that its objective is "transparency to the original text, allowing the reader to understand the original on its own terms rather than in the terms of our present-day Western culture."